shawnhsueh/GameAI_dqn/README.md

 Model output: A list of `n_action` (ex.
 11) real numbers.
 The probability of the corresponding index being selected to play in the next match is proportional to the softmax of the numbers.

 # Model training
 Reinforcement learning was employed to train the model, which initially had no knowledge of the game's rules.
 Through self-play, the model learned the rules and developed strategies for winning.
 The deep Q-network in Keras was used for training.
 During each match, the model's output for a bet larger than the remaining chips was assigned a value of -1.
 The winner of the game received a reward of 1, while the loser received a reward of -1.
 As the reward is sparse and only given at the end of the game, the Temporal-Difference method was used to assign the reward to the prior decision that led to the win.
 The Epsilon-Greedy Exploration with decreasing epsilon was used to encourage random decision at early game.
+(See `dqnsoftmax.py` for detail)

 # Model performance
 An AI was trained to play a 5-round game with 10 bargaining chips.
-The performace of the trained AI was tested by playing against another random-strategy agent that randomly separates bargaining chips into 5 portions.
+The performace of the trained AI was tested by playing against another random-strategy agent (`randseq.py`) that randomly separates bargaining chips into 5 portions.
 The trained AI has a wining rate of 75%.
+(See `rand_vs_dqn.py` for detail)